att/Distributed-Dictionary-Learning/README.md

 Any issues in this code should be reported to T. Wu.
 However, this companion code is being provided on an "As IS" basis to support the ideals of reproducible research.
 As such, no guarantees are being made that the reported issues will be eventually fixed.

 ## Computational environment
-This code has been tested in the following computational environments.
+This code has been tested in Windows 7, 10/Linux with Python 3.7.
 While it can run in other environments also, we can neither provide such guarantees nor can help you make it compatible in other environments.

-Windows 7, 10/Linux with Python 3.7

 ## Alternative approaches

 The two synthetic data Python source files provide programs for distributed dictionary learning based on K-SVD and NN-K-SVD.

-To fit an overcomplete approximating basis, run as follows:-

 Typically, each calculation involves iteration of 2 parts, as shown in the [paper] and [talk].